suffolklibraries/sljekyll/jumpstart-january/index.md

 tabs: true
 breadcrumb: events
 featured: true
-featured-excerpt: "Spring into 2020 with a health and wellbeing check-up, a great book or by finding something new at the library."
+featured-excerpt: "Spring into 2020 with a wellbeing check-up, one of our healthy eating picks or by trying something new at the library."
 featured-link-href-text: "Find out more &rarr;"
 featured-image: "/images/jj/jj-splash.jpg"
-featured-alt: "Purple and yellow swirls on a pink and orange ombre background"
+featured-alt: "Purple and yellow swirls on a pink and orange background"
 ---

 <section class="ph2 ph3-ns pt3 bg-white">